History of the England national football team: 2018 World Cup

-Following on from the 2018 FIFA World Cup fourth-place finish, England's best run in the competition since the 1990 World Cup, they took part in the inaugural season of the UEFA Nations League where they were allocated in League A, the top league, and drawn in Group 4 with Spain and Croatia.
-England, however, were beaten 2–1 by Spain at Wembley, resulting in England's first competitive home defeat since 2007.
-England followed this up with a 0–0 draw at Croatia in the competition one month later.
-However, England then pulled off a 3–2 win at Spain as a brace by Raheem Sterling and a goal by Marcus Rashford put them 3–0 up before the break before two consolation goals.
-On 15 November, England played a friendly match against the United States before which Wayne Rooney reversed his international football retirement to play one final match for England, against the team where he was playing his domestic football, in order to help support his foundation.
-He came on as a second-half substitute as England beat the Americans 3–0, gaining his 120th and final cap.
-England then resumed their UEFA Nations League participation with their final group match at home to Croatia, with a win required to top the group.
-England won 2–1 with two late goals, ensuring this first-place finish and putting them into the UEFA Nations League finals to be held the following year.
+England took part in the inaugural season of the UEFA Nations League, in League A. They began with a 2–1 defeat to Spain at Wembley, which was their first competitive home defeat since 2007.
+England pulled off an impressive 3–2 win in the reverse fixture in Seville, when two goals by Raheem Sterling and one by Marcus Rashford put them three goals up before half-time.
+On 15 November, England played a friendly against the United States before which Wayne Rooney reversed his international football retirement to play one final international, coming on as a second-half substitute for his 120th cap as England won 3–0.
+England then resumed their Nations League participation with their final group match at home to Croatia, winning 2–1 with two late goals to ensure a first-place finish and qualify for the UEFA Nations League finals.